 Another excellent example is file I/O (such as

 FileInputStream).
 Filesystems are also a good example of exceptionally old software designed for a previous age being brought into the modern world, and to that end, they are almost universally blocking.
-Windows local NTFS mounts are a notable exception to this paradigm, but all macOS filesystem operations are blocking at the OS level, as are (in practice) nearly all Linux filesystem operations (io_uring is changing this, but it's still exceptionally new and not yet universally available, seeing its first public release in May 2019).
+Windows local NTFS mounts are a notable exception to this paradigm, but all macOS filesystem operations are blocking at the OS level, as are (in practice) nearly all Linux filesystem operations.

 File I/O is effectively unavoidable in any application, but it too means blocking a thread while the kernel fishes out the bytes your application has requested.

 Clearly, we cannot simply pretend this problem does not exist.
 This is why the

 IO are so important: they declare to the